isomerpages/moe-yiochukangsec/_our-story/Our History/Campus Transformation 4.md

 ---
 <div class="yck-component">
 	<div class="regular-flow">
-		<p>In 2017, with the anticipated changes to the school as a Merged School, a growing Pathlight Satellite School, and to cater to more small group teaching, some classrooms were installed with partitions.
-Fortunately timed with the merger was the General Renovation and Repair (GR&amp;R) Exercise at the end of 2017, during which the entire school was repainted with a fresh colour scheme and a new look was given to the school foyer and the staff cabinets outside the main staff room.
+		<h2>A Union of Legacies</h2>
+		<p>The school's fourth and most recent transformation was catalyzed by its 2018 merger with Chong Boon Secondary School.
+This was not a simple relocation but a complex and thoughtful process of integrating two histories, two cultures, and an expanding student body into a single, reimagined institution.</p>

-To echo the Merged School identity, a new school sign was erected at the main gate to display the name of the school in English and the adoption of Chong Boon’s Chinese name, 崇 文 中 学.
-Forty-Nine Solar Panels from Chong Boon, a legacy of her strong environmental education programme, were installed in Yio Chu Kang Secondary School.
+<p>The union was first declared at the front gate.
+A new school sign was erected, displaying the name in English alongside Chong Boon’s respected Chinese name, 崇文中学, a clear signal that both legacies would be honoured.
+In perhaps the most meaningful gesture, 49 solar panels—the proud legacy of Chong Boon's strong environmental education programme—were carefully relocated and installed on the Yio Chu Kang campus, physically transferring a piece of one school's soul to the heart of the other.</p>

-To accommodate the larger staff and student strength due to the school merger, several changes were made to the existing infrastructure.
-This included a new staff room that was set up on level 3 to accommodate the English Department.
-To make room for more classes for teaching and learning, the Needlework room was converted into a normal classroom with flexible configuration.
-Several open spaces were converted into study hubs for student to gather after school hours.
-This gave students additional options to do self-study, hold consultations with teachers, or to hold discussions with schoolmates and collaborate informally on learning projects.

-As a satellite school for Pathlight School, 14 classrooms were converted progressively since 2014 for Pathlight students.

-In 2017, a new classroom block was constructed to provide YCKSians with additional classrooms and a covered void deck for student activities.
-The new block was opened for use on 2 Jan 2020 with the Secondary Four and Five students occupying it.</p>
+<p>This new identity required a campus that could adapt.
+A fortunately timed General Renovation and Repair (GR&amp;R) exercise in late 2017 allowed the entire school to be repainted with a fresh colour scheme.
+To accommodate the larger, merged staff, a new staff room was created.
+To serve more students, specialized spaces like the Needlework room were converted into flexible classrooms, and open areas were transformed into modern study hubs for collaboration and consultation.

+</p><p>Parallel to the merger was the school’s ongoing expansion to meet growing needs.
+The successful Pathlight satellite programme, which began in 2014, continued to grow.
+To provide space for all its students, a new classroom block was constructed in 2017, opening its doors to the senior cohorts on January 2, 2020.</p>

+<p>From its humble, zinc-roofed origins in a rural village to the dynamic, integrated campus of today, Yio Chu Kang Secondary School has continually transformed itself, forever embodying a spirit of relentless improvement in service of its community and its students.</p>
 	</div>
 	</div>